KratosMultiphysics/Examples/particle_mechanics/validation/cantilever_beam_2D_static/README.md

 ## Results

-The obtained numerical results are compared with the solution using other methods such as FEM, GMM-MLS and GMM-LME.
+The obtained numerical result is compared with the solution using other methods such as FEM, GMM-MLS and GMM-LME.
 An agreement between methods was observed (see reference).

 <p align="center">
   <img src="data/cantilever_ydisp.png" alt="Obtained results and comparison." width="600" />
 </p>

-The deflection value &delta;=-0.67433 is reached in all methods under assumption of non-linearity and for a element size h=0.01.
+The deflection value &delta;=-0.67433 is reached in all methods under assumption of non-linearity and for an element size h=0.01.

 ## Reference